eth0izzle/cracke-dit/README.md

 1. `git clone https://github.com/eth0izzle/cracke-dit.git`
 2. *(optional)* Create a virtualenv with `pip install virtualenv && virtualenv .virtualenv && source .virtualenv/bin/activate`
 2. `pip install -r requirements.txt`
-3. `python cracked-dit.py --help` (and see [Usage](#usage))
+3. `python cracke-dit.py --help` (and see [Usage](#usage))

 ## Usage
-### 1. Extracting the database
+### 1a.
+Extracting the database
 The first step in your password cracking adventure is to extract a copy of the Active Directory database, ntds.dit, which contains the password hashes.
-I like to involve and get as much buy-in as possible from the Admins so I will ask them very nicely to extract the files for me.
-However if you have domain credentials you can do it yourself:
+Depending on your persuasion you have a few options:

+#### 1. Remote extraction with cracke-dit *(faster)*
+1. `python cracke-dit.py --username administrator --password passw0rd --target 192.168.1.1`

+#### 2. Remote extraction with metasploit
+1. Run module `auxiliary/admin/smb/psexec_ntdsgrab` and fill in the required options.
+2. Follow 1b to extract the hashes from ntds.dit.

+#### 3. Nicely ask a Sys Admin
+1. Follow 1b to extract the hashes from ntds.dit.

+#### 4.Local extraction
 1. On a Domain Controller open up an elevated command prompt.
 2. Run `ntdsutil "ac i ntds" "ifm" "create full c:\temp" q q`.
 3. **Securely** extract `c:\temp\Active Directory\ntds.dit` and `c:\temp\registry\SYSTEM` to your system with cracke-dit.

-Or remotely via metasploit.
-Run the module `auxiliary/admin/smb/psexec_ntdsgrab` and fill in the required options.
-This requires SMB access via the C$ share.
+4. Follow 1b to extract the hashes from ntds.dit.

 (if you just want to have a play, you can use the sample files in `./samples`)

-### 2. Extracting the hashes
+### 1b.
+Extracting the hashes

+*(not required if you remotely extracted with cracke-dit)*

 All password hashes are protected with 3 layers of encryption.
 Thankfully everything we need to decrypt is within the SYSTEM hive.
 The next step is to extract the hashes and usernames in to a separate file for cracking:

-1. Run `python cracked-it.py --system SYSTEM --ntds ntds.dit` (optionally with `--no-history` flag if you don't care about historic passwords)
+1. Run `python cracke-dit.py --system SYSTEM --ntds ntds.dit` (optionally with `--no-history` flag if you don't care about historic passwords)
 2. Once complete, your username:hash file will be at `<domain>.hashes.ntlm` - delicious.

 (if you have a powerful GPU use oclhashcat)

-### 3. Cracking the hashes
+### 2. Cracking the hashes
 cracke-dit doesn't actually *crack* passwords, you will need to use your favourite password cracker for that. cracke-dit just needs a `.pot` file (hash:password) for processing.
 I'm partial to hashcat so:

 1. `hashcat -m 1000 --potfile-path <domain>.pot --username <domain>.hashes.ntlm /usr/share/Wordlists/rockyou.txt` which will be pretty quick.
 2. Do a second pass with [H0bRules](https://github.com/praetorian-inc/Hob0Rules): `hashcat -m 1000 --potfile-path <domain>.pot --username <domain>.hashes.ntlm /usr/share/Wordlists/rockyou.txt -r hob064.rule`
 3. ...

-### 4. Processing the passwords
+### 3. Processing the passwords
 Now we have cracked a bunch of hashes, let's load them in to cracke-dit!

 1. `python cracke-dit.py --pot <domain>.pot --domain <domain>`.
 Optionally pass in `--only-users` or `--only-enabled` - hopefully they are self explanatory.